raynamharris/IntegrativeProjectWT2015/README.md

 #### Experimental Design and Sample Sizes

-Here is a graphical overview of the experimental design
+Here is a graphical overview of the experimental design.

 ![](./figures/figures-05.png)
 A) Mice were assigned to one of four groups: consistently-trained (red, n=8), yoked-consistent (dark grey, n=8), conflict-trained (peach, n=9), or yoked-conflict (light grey, n=9).
 Mice were placed on the rotating arena (1 rpm) for training sessions that lasted 10 min and was separated by 2-hour intersession interval or overnight (~17 hrs).
 Behavior was recorded during the Pre-training, Training (T1-T6), Retest, and Retention session.
 In the active place avoidance schematics, the shaded pie-shaped region is the behaviorally relevant region used for counting the number of entrances into the shock zone.
 The shocking of yoked mice is not spatially limited to the dark-grey pie-shaped zone, but consistent and conflict trained mice only receive shocks in the red and peach-shaded regions, respectively.
 B) A representative photo shows the size and location of tissue samples collected for RNA-sequencing.
 C) Graphical illustration of hippocampal tissues sequenced and sample sizes for each treatment group and hippocampal subfield.